mashb1t/susops-cli/README.md

     Further information: https://www.ssh.com/academy/ssh/tunneling-example#remote-forwarding

 - **Port in use**
-  - If you see “bind: Address already in use” in SSH logs, choose a different remote port or free up the existing one with `so rrm <port>`.
+  - If you see “bind: Address already in use” in SSH logs, choose a different remote port or free up the existing one with `so rm -r <port>`.

 - **Tests are failing**
   - Ensure `curl` is installed and available in your PATH.